What?? You've never heard of a non-laser tattoo removal option? Well now you have and you'll be glad you did!

 Laser removal works entirely differently.
 The laser emits an intense beam of light that targets the color in the pigment.
 The light beam heats up the color molecules until they are shattered and are absorbed by your body's lymphatic system and are eliminated over time.

-1. With laser, the tattoo ink is absorbed into the body.
-With saline removal, most of the ink is lifted up through the skin.
+1. With laser, the tattoo ink is absorbed into the body and processed through the lymphatic system.
+With saline removal, most of the ink is pushed out through the skin.
 If you're unsure of the quality of the ink used, this can be an important distinction.
 Many inks contain metals, which isn't something you want floating around in your body.

 2. Each laser only emits certain wavelengths of light, which means certain colors aren't able to be targeted.
 Newer machines are more likely to be able to work on the widest range of colors.
 Because lasers can damage the skin, they have to be careful about targeting warm colors that occur naturally in the skin (to minimize burns), making these colors difficult to remove.
 Saline removal is color-blind.